OscarGR5/LC-Project-Top-Trumps/README.md

 - Simulation: pc vs pc

-At the end of each game, an analysis is performed <br>
+At the end of each game, an analysis is performed:<br>
-A graph of the most winning spec.
+A graph of the most winning spec<br>
-Average clicks per spec
+Average clicks per spec<br>
-Most clicked spec
+Most clicked spec<br>
 Average game duration (of the last 3 games)